 Is Today's Mural the Same as da Vinci's Original?

-Leonardo used a new painting technique which didn't prove to be successful.
-The Last Supper started deteriorating almost immediately.
-After many restorations, only few of da Vinci's original brush strokes remain.
+Sadly, after many restorations, only few of da Vinci's original brush strokes remain.

 What Happened to Jesus' Feet?

 In case you wonder, a doorway was cut into the wall in 1652, right where da Vinci had painted Jesus' feet.
 What makes this somewhat excusable is that the painting was in such bad shape at the time, it was hardly recognizable.
 The doorway was later filled in and painted over.